modernish/modernish/README.md

   remedy this, you can issue a simple `trap` command; as modernish prints the traps, it will detect ones it doesn't yet know about and make them work nicely with the trap stack.
-* Modernish introduces a new `SIGDIE` (-1) pseudosignal whose traps are executed upon invoking `die` in scripts.
-This is analogous to the `SIGEXIT` (0) pseudosignal that is built in to all POSIX shells.
+* Modernish introduces a new `DIE` (-1) pseudosignal whose traps are executed upon invoking `die` in scripts.
+This is analogous to the `EXIT` (0) pseudosignal that is built in to all POSIX shells.
 All trap-related commands in modernish support this new pseudosignal.
-Note that SIGDIE traps are never executed on interactive shells.
+Note that `DIE` traps are never executed on interactive shells.
   See the [#enhanced-exit-and-emergency-halt](`die` description) for more information.